|Wed 24 Sep 8:00||Sam Sweeney's Fiddle: Made in the Great War||Music & Dance||Book/Details|

+Wed 24 Sep 8:00||Sam Sweeney's Fiddle: Made in the Great War||Music & Dance||Book/Details|

+>

-Make a real difference to your community - DONATE to the Heritage Triangle project.
+> Make a real difference to your community - DONATE to the Heritage Triangle project.

-The Diss Heritage Partnership appeal to raise £100,000 has now raised nearly £50,000, so we're almost half way there!
+> The Diss Heritage Partnership appeal to raise £100,000 has now raised over £55,000, so we're over half way there!
 THANK YOU to everyone who has contributed so far.
 If you have been thinking about making a donation but haven't gotten round to it yet, now is your chance to help us raise that all important last amount.

-Our fundraising will be a vital make-or-break contribution toward the town’s £3 million Heritage Triangle project which could transform Diss.

-|Wed 24 Sep 8:00||Sam Sweeney's Fiddle: Made in the Great War||Music & Dance||Book/Details|

-Make a real difference to your community - DONATE to the Heritage Triangle project.

-The Diss Heritage Partnership appeal to raise £100,000 has now raised over £55,000, so we're over half way there!
-THANK YOU to everyone who has contributed so far.
-If you have been thinking about making a donation but haven't gotten round to it yet, now is your chance to help us raise that all important last amount.

-Our fundraising will be a vital make-or-break contribution toward the town’s £3 million Heritage Triangle project which could transform Diss.
+> Our fundraising will be a vital make-or-break contribution toward the town’s £3 million Heritage Triangle project which could transform Diss.